 3 Top Reasons to Get Vocational Training in Missouri

 Missouri has a lot more to offer than just world-class barbeque and beer.
 With a range of expanding industries and an unemployment rate that's lower than the national average, the state can be an ideal place to train and learn.
-In fact, nearly 220,000 new jobs are expected to open up in Missouri between 2016 and 2026.1 That spells opportunity for career builders with the right qualifications and skills.
+In fact, nearly 220,000 new jobs are expected to open up in Missouri between 2016 and 2026, according to the Missouri Economic Research and Information Center (MERIC).
+That spells opportunity for career builders with the right qualifications and skills.

 Here are three major reasons to get a vocational education in the Show Me State:

 1. Expanding Job Opportunities